• Health and Well-Being

 • State law for exemption requirements ─ all states require the availability of a medical exemption to vaccination, but other possible exemptions include religious and philosophical beliefs

 Incorporate a flexible sick leave policy in your plan.
-Advise staff and students that if they know through testing that they have the flu and not COVID, they should stay home for at least 24 hours after they no longer have a fever without the use of fever-reducing medicine.
-For institutions with housing, decide whether to provide separate facilities for flu-infected students and staff and establish policies for transporting ill people.
+Advise staff and students that they should stay home for at least 24 hours after their symptoms are getting better overall and they no longer have a fever without the use of fever-reducing medicine.
+For institutions with housing, decide whether to provide separate facilities for respiratory virus-infected students and staff and establish policies for transporting ill people.
 Provide sufficient and accessible infection-prevention supplies such as:

 • Soap